how long do expired dog medications last

 Disclaimer

 The Irreverent Veterinarian is a columnist that regularly contributes to PetPlace.com.
-The goal is to add a balanced and alternative view of some controversial pet issues.
+The goal is to add a balanced and alternative view on some controversial pet issues.
 As happens with all of us, veterinarians can’t always say what they really think without offending some clients.
 This commentary allows vets to say what they think and give you, the pet owner, the opportunity to consider another view.
 All opinions are those of the Irreverent Veterinarian and not the views of PetPlace.com and are not endorsed by PetPlace.com.